jlangch/venice/doc/readme/extension-modules.md

 that not all application require thus keeping load time and resource usage low if the modules are not used.

-Extension Modules are plain Venice scripts and must be loaded explicitly `(load-module :name)`.
+Extension Modules are plain, built-in Venice scripts and must be loaded explicitly with `(load-module :name)`.
 Venice tracks the modules loaded and loads a module only once and skips subsequent load attempts.

 * [Kira Template Engine](ext-kira.md)